adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/06-factories.md

 - And, the third user will use the default email address, since the merge array has a length of 2.

 ## Factory states
 Factory states allows you to define variations of your factories as states.
-For example: On a `Post` factory, you can have different states to **define published and draft posts**.
+For example: On a `Post` factory, you can have different states to **represent published and draft posts**.

 ```ts
 import Factory from '@ioc:Adonis/Lucid/Factory'